• Skip to main content

 The lead for a station brings materials and tools, sets up the work station and do a demonstration if necessary.
 After that, it up to folks to be self-directed so the station leads can also be participants.

-If you have an idea for a station and are available to set it up, please speak up!
-It’s possible funds may be available for materials.
+If you have an idea for a station and are available to set it up, note that in the registration form.

 Practical details:

-Filed Under: 2026 February, Members, Newsletter Author: Leslie Crist
+Filed Under: 2026 May, Activities, Calendar, Members Author: Leslie Crist

 Reader Interactions